wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/first-steps-winautomation/includes/6-exercise-create-simple-process.md

 ![The Run button in the Console.](..\media\image-44.png)

-10. Wait for the **Notification Popup Window** to show that the process was executed successfully.
+10. Wait for the **Notification Popup Window** to show that the process ran successfully.

 ![The Notification Popup Window.](..\media\image-45.png)

-11. In case you want to execute the process automatically, you can add a schedule or a trigger as we showed in the previous units.
+11. In case you want to run the process automatically, you can add a schedule or a trigger as we showed in the previous units.